ethereum/py-evm/docs/guides/evm/quickstart.rst

 Accessing an existing chain database
 ------------------------------------

-The :class:`~evm.chains.chain.Chain` object manages the series of fork rules contained in every blockchain.
+The :class:`~eth.chains.chain.Chain` object manages the series of fork rules contained in every blockchain.
 It requires that you define the VM ranges.
 Some pre-built chains are available for your convenience.
 To access the Mainnet chain you can use:

 .. code:: python

-  from evm import MainnetChain
+  from eth import MainnetChain
-  from evm.chains.mainnet import MAINNET_GENESIS_HEADER
+  from eth.chains.mainnet import MAINNET_GENESIS_HEADER
-  from evm.db.backends.level import LevelDB from evm.db.chain import ChainDB
+  from eth.db.backends.level import LevelDB from eth.db.chain import ChainDB

   # Read the previously saved chain database
   chaindb = ChainDB(LevelDB('/tmp/mainnet.db'))